Comparison

 - Both projects focus on serving LLMs locally but with optimizations for speed and cost-efficiency.

-- Tags unique to vllm: amd, llama, deepseek, cuda.
+- Tags unique to vllm: amd, cuda, deepseek, inference.

 When NOT to use vllm